Boston College Eagles football: Frank Leahy era (1939–1940)

 In 1942, Boston College won its first 8 games of the season, climbing to No. 1 in the AP Poll.
 All the Eagles needed to do to secure its first ever AP national championship was to beat rival Holy Cross (4–4–1) in the final game of the regular season.
 The result, however, was a stunning rout loss, 12–55.
 The Eagles team canceled their planned post-game celebration at the Cocoanut Grove nightclub in Boston, which inadvertently saved the team from perishing along with 492 others in the Cocoanut Grove fire that occurred that night.
 Finishing No. 8 in the final AP rankings, the Eagles received an invitation to play in the Orange Bowl on New Year's Day.
 All-American fullback Mike Holovak scored three rushing touchdowns, but Boston College ultimately lost to No. 10 Alabama, 21–37.

+Mike Holovak era (1951–1959)

 Mike Holovak was named head coach of BC in 1951.
 During his tenure as head coach, the Eagles compiled a 49–29–3 record.
 Holovak won Coach of the Year honors in 1954 from New England football writers.
 Those efforts were good enough to earn him a new four-year contract on November 22, 1955, but even after four more winning seasons - he was fired on December 3, 1959, after a year in which Eagle fans had subjected him to constant verbal abuse.
-Holovak would move on to coach the Boston Patriots in the upstart American Football League (AFL) from 1961–1968.
+Holovak would move on to coach the Boston Patriots in the upstart American Football League (AFL) from 1961 to 1968.